Skip to main content

 • “By the time I finished the story, I truly felt this game was a 10/10 and delivered a unique experience that fits right at home in any roguelike library.”

-• “Story is virtually nonexistent.”
+• “The story is virtually nonexistent.”

 • “Progression feels directionless and meaningless, the story is quite literally nonexistent, and the gameplay clashes with itself at a lot of points to where it eventually just blends together and creates a frustrating swamp of barely-adequate systems.”